St. Vincent de Paul and Catholic Schools of Western Washington Partnership

 Overview: The Office for Catholic Schools is excited to continue our strong relationship with St. Vincent de Paul.
 We now have over 1,000 students, parents, and teachers visiting our Georgetown Food Bank & Community Service Center annually.
 We celebrate with you as St. Vincent de Paul celebrates 100 years of ministry to the poor.

-Partnership Program Elements: We believe the partnership between St. Vincent de Paul (SVdP) and the Office for Catholic Schools strengthens and inspires our catholic community, students, parents, teachers, and staff to deepen our response to the gospel call to serve our most vulnerable neighbors and to integrate this learning experience of encounter into the Catholic School’s faith formation curriculum.
+Partnership Program Elements: We believe the partnership between St. Vincent de Paul (SVdP) and the Office for Catholic Schools strengthens and inspires our Catholic community, students, parents, teachers, and staff, to deepen our response to the Gospel call to serve our most vulnerable neighbors and to integrate this learning experience of encounter into the Catholic School’s faith formation curriculum.
 There are four core opportunities for engagement in this partnership:

 - Missionary Discipleship Institute – Grade 7

-- Immersion and Encounter Experience at SVdP Georgetown Food Bank & Community Service Center
+- Immersion and Encounter Experience at SVdP Georgetown Food Bank & Community Service Center.

 - Collecting Clothing & Goods for SVdP Thrift Stores.